 The day after, nearly all industrial enterprises in Petrograd were shut down by the uprising.

 Czar Nicholas II was abdicated one week later.

-While America would probably prefer to say they invented the holiday, arguing the earliest observance of Women’s Day was actually held in New York City on February 28, 1909, it might be worth mentioning that this earliest observance was organised by the now-disbanded Socialist Party of America.
+While Western society would probably prefer to claim this holiday as its own— the earliest observance of Women’s Day was held in New York City on February 28, 1909– it might be worth noting that this earliest observance was organised by the now-disbanded Socialist Party of America.
 The defunct political party was largely made up of communist supporters (in fact the party lost most of its members to the Communist Party of America).
 The 1909 observance was also not a formal or official celebration.

 When the United Nations declared the event an official international holiday, America was still in the midst of the Cold War with Russia.
-My, isn’t it funny to reflect on how supposedly opposing regimes and sworn enemies can end up having such similar values…
+Isn’t it funny to reflect on how supposedly opposing regimes and sworn enemies can end up having such similar values…

 Soviet Era Working Women’s Cards (public domain) sourced from retropost.ru.